 Dresden Christmas Markets to visit

-Here are six Christmas Markets I visited which I found absolutely charming:
+Here are six Christmas Markets in Dresden which I found absolutely charming:

 This world famous Christmas Market is more than 500 years old, making it the oldest in Germany!
 With its fun rides, glühwein and food stalls, and Christmas handicraft, Striezelmarkt is perfect for families and a must-visit!